12 Key Project Management Skills

 Organization is crucial for project managers.
 Coordinating timelines, meetings, and efforts with different teams, contractors, or even other companies means having the discipline to stay on top of communications and tasks.

 Even with a perfectly planned project, problems arise.
-Deadlines might be missed, bad weather can derail construction, people get sick or change jobs.
-If you’re a person that can deal with unexpected changes, your job as a project manager will go more smoothly.
+Deadlines might be missed; bad weather can derail construction, and people get sick or change jobs.
+If you’re a person who can deal with unexpected changes, your job as a project manager will go more smoothly.

 Leadership can help make all the disparate parts of a project team come together and work as a unit to get things done.
-Leadership includes influencing decisions without being overtly authoritative, knowing how to motivate team members, and balancing the needs of your team with the needs of the project.
+Leadership includes influencing decisions without being overtly authoritative, knowing how to motivate team members, and balancing your team's needs with the project's needs.

 Leadership and project management go hand in hand.
 Advance your skills today:

-Rachel, a project manager at Google, switched careers from bartending to project management—and her people skills were what helped her make the switch.
+Rachel, a project manager at Google, switched careers from bartending to project management, and her people skills helped her make the switch.
 Listen to her story below.

 How to build project management skills

-You might already have project management skills: If you’ve helped to organize any new initiatives professionally or personally, you probably already have some project management skills, even if you didn’t call it that at the time.
+You might already have project management skills: If you’ve helped organize any new initiatives professionally or personally, you probably already have some project management skills, even if you didn’t call it that then.
 Be sure to highlight these experiences when you apply for project management jobs.

 How to include project management skills in your resume

-You can also emphasize project management skills by including them in a “skills” section of your resume.
+You can also emphasize project management skills by including them in your resume's “skills” section.
 If you haven’t led a project before, list your experiences where you had a hand in planning or implementing a new effort.

 Read more: Resume Keywords: How to Find the Right Words to Beat the ATS